keras-team/keras-hub/README.md

-# KerasNLP
+# KerasNLP: Modular NLP Workflows for Keras
 [![](https://github.com/keras-team/keras-nlp/workflows/Tests/badge.svg?branch=master)](https://github.com/keras-team/keras-nlp/actions?query=workflow%3ATests+branch%3Amaster)
 ![Python](https://img.shields.io/badge/python-v3.7.0+-success.svg)
 ![Tensorflow](https://img.shields.io/badge/tensorflow-v2.5.0+-success.svg)
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/keras-team/keras-nlp/issues)

-KerasNLP is a simple and powerful API for building Natural Language Processing (NLP) models within the Keras ecosystem.
+KerasNLP is a natural language processing library that supports users through their entire development cycle.
+Our workflows are built from modular components that have SoTA preset weights and architectures when used out-of-the-box and are easily customizable when more control is needed.
+We emphasize in-graph computation for all workflows so that developers can expect easy productionization using the Tensorflow ecosystem.

-KerasNLP provides modular building blocks following standard Keras interfaces (layers, metrics) that allow you to quickly and flexibly iterate on your task.
-Engineers working in applied NLP can leverage the library to assemble training and inference pipelines that are both state-of-the-art and production-grade.
+This library is an extension of the core Keras API; all high level modules are `Layers` or `Models` that recieve that same level of polish as core Keras.
+If you are familiar with Keras, congratulations!
+You already understand most of KerasNLP.

-KerasNLP can be understood as a horizontal extension of the Keras API — components are first-party Keras objects that are too specialized to be added to core Keras, but that receive the same level of polish as the rest of the Keras API.
+See our [Quick Tour guide]() for example usage of our modular API tracing the user journey from evaluating pretrained models to building a novel transformer architecture and training their own tokenizer.

 We are a new and growing project, and welcome [contributions](CONTRIBUTING.md).